-Churchill's ESG policy is updated as needed to reflect changing practices and industry standards.
+Churchill's Responsible Investing policy is updated as needed to reflect changing practices and industry standards.
 The consideration of ESG factors as part of Churchill's underwriting and portfolio management process, however, does not mean that the Company will pursue a specific ESG investment strategy or that a portfolio company will be selected solely on the basis of ESG factors.
-Churchill may make investment decisions for the Company other than on the basis of ESG considerations.
+Although Churchill believes that ESG considerations aid Churchill in evaluating the return and risk profile of a given investment, Churchill may make investment decisions for the Company other than on the basis of ESG considerations.